ngds/data-quality-tools/README.md

     -o,--offset   Set the starting record of resource link to be checked
     -w,--webservice        Check WMS and WFS records
     -p,--primaryresource   Check primary dataset resource record"

+### Resource Data Quality Check - Links that Timeout

+A number of resources are either large, or ther server responsee is slow.
+A second set of scripts are applied after the initial run to capture an accurate assessment of slow links.
+These script read the previous DQ run and identify slow links for reprocessing:

+DataQuality-timeout.sh

+### Resource Data Quality Check - Map Services

+The process of identifying correct map service data has greater compelxity than the standard link check.

+/usr/sbin/DataQuality-MapServices.sh

 ### Repair Scripts